jansedivy/potion/docs/api/states.md

 `value.stateStopEvent()` - function which stops event propagation on the other states

+`value.isTouch` - if the event is from touch input

 ### Keyboard Event object

 `value.key` - code number of the pressed key